idoko-emmanuel/Laravel-HackerNews-API/README.md

 ## Jobs
 To store data from the Hackernews API, you can use the FetchHackernewsData job.
 This job stores the data according to the spooltype specified in the configuration file.

+You can run your queue worker with this command:

+    php artisan queue:work

 To setup your queue to use the database queue driver, kindly refer to the [documentation](https://laravel.com/docs/10.x/queues#driver-prerequisites)

 ## Configuration
 To configure the spooltype for the Hackernews API, set the 'spooltype' value in your hackernews.php file.
 The options are:

-max: spool from maximum item.
+- max: spool from maximum item.
-top: spool from top stories.
+- top: spool from top stories.
-new: spool from new stories.
+- new: spool from new stories.
-show: spool from show stories.
+- show: spool from show stories.
-ask: spool from ask stories.
+- ask: spool from ask stories.
-job: spool from jobs.
+- job: spool from jobs.
-best: spool from best stories.
+- best: spool from best stories.

 ## Execution
 To execute the job, you can run the php artisan queue:work command.
 This will start the Laravel queue worker, which will process any pending jobs in the queue.